 The company is required to file Form CHG-1 within 30 days from the creation or alteration of the charge.
 In case this period is not complied with, the Registrar of Companies (RoC) may allow:

-1. Filing within 60 days from the creation/modification at an additional cost.
+- Filing within 60 days of creation or modification incurs an additional cost.

-Late payments will be subject to a surcharge, and once the period expires, the surcharge can become unenforceable against third parties or on liquidation.
+Late payments will be subject to a surcharge.
+Once the period expires, the surcharge may become unenforceable against third parties or upon liquidation.

 Fees for submitting Form CHG-1